Tramadol extended-release tabletsPronunciation

 Generic Name: tramadol (TRAM-a-dol)

-Tramadol extended-release tablets is used for:
+Tramadol extended-release tablets are used for:

 Treating moderate to moderately severe chronic pain in certain patients.